dakra137/PrimeSieveOfKra/README.md

 # PrimeSieveOfKra
 Code and Documentation for the Prime Number Sieve of Kra, including comparison to other Prime Number Sieves.

+This prime number sieve algorithm is faster than the sieves of  Eratosthenes, Sundaram, Euler, Atkins, and Pritchard for large upper limits.

+As typically used, this algorithm, compared to these others, uses only 23% of the memory to hold candidate numbers.

 Code for other prime number sieves, and ModuloInverse adapted from public sources.

     Prime number sieve algorithm by David A. Kra

     Parameters:
        upToNumm     The top of the range within which to find all the prime numbers pnprimorial  The prime number in the range 3 to 13, whose primorial to use to define the number of columns in the sieve array.